flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210311-senate-minority-leader-mitch-mcconnell-r-ky-on-voting-to-confirm-merrick-garland-as-u-s/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “I’m voting to confirm Judge Garland because of his long reputation as a straight-shooter and legal expert."
+    I’m voting to confirm Judge Garland because of his long reputation as a straight-shooter and legal expert.

 ---
 Garland was confirmed by a vote of 70-30 (all 30 who voted against his confirmation are Republicans, Republican support from others led to his confirmation).